webinstall/webi-installers/vps-addswap/README.md

-However, when you need to use Python, R, etc to process large batches of data sequentially - such as the multi-gigabyte datasets common in Machine Learning, Artificial Intelligience, Data Mining, etc - or when you need a very rare burst of RAM for a very short-lived task - such as an `npm run bild`, swap can be a big cost saver.
+However, when you need to use Python, R, etc to process large batches of data sequentially - such as the multi-gigabyte datasets common in Machine Learning, Artificial Intelligience, Data Mining, etc - or when you need a very rare burst of RAM for a very short-lived task - such as an `npm run build`, swap can be a big cost saver.

-The good news is that quite often you can also have your cake and eat it to: most language runtimes (i.e. Node.js, Go, Java, etc) allow you to tune parameters that limit the amount of RAM they are allowed to allocate dynamically, which means that you can take advantage of large swap space for
+The good news is that quite often you can also have your cake and eat it too: most language runtimes (i.e. Node.js, Go, Java, etc) allow you to tune parameters that limit the amount of RAM they are allowed to allocate dynamically, which means that you can take advantage of large swap space for